-If the request is agreed and the year group for which the parents have requested a place is a current year group in the school, then the Governing Body will consider the application and the parents advised of the outcome.
+If the request is agreed and the year group for which the parents have requested a place is a current year group in the school, then the application will be considered by the Governing Body and the parents advised of the outcome.

-If the request is agreed and the year group for which the parents have requested a place is for a future year group, i.e. Reception in September 2024, then the original application is withdrawn and the parents must submit a fresh application for Reception 2024 when applications open in the autumn term of 2023.
+If the request is agreed and the year group for which the parents have requested a place is for a future year group, i.e. Reception in September 2025, then the original application is withdrawn and the parents must submit a fresh application for Reception 2025 when applications open in the autumn term of 2024.
 Please note that parents only have the right to re-apply for a place.
 Where the Governing Body agrees to consider an application for Reception the following year, that application is considered alongside all other applications received and parents will be advised of the outcome of that application on national offer day.
 No place is reserved or held for the child in advance.

-If parents are considering submitting an application for their child to be admitted into a class outside of their normal age group, it is strongly recommended that they also read the DFE guidance that can be found at:
+If parents are considering submitting an application for their child to be admitted into a class outside of their normal age group, it is strongly recommended that they also read the DFE guidance which can be found at: